Why are energy prices so high? Are they still going up?

 The latest Ofgem and ICIS forward delivery contract rates (which are the wholesale prices that suppliers typically pay for the energy they supply to customers) for gas and electricity are:

-• Wholesale gas costs around 135p per therm* (around 29 kWh)
+• Wholesale gas costs around 104p per therm* (around 29 kWh)

 According to Ofgem and ICIS figures, the latest day-ahead contract rates are:

-The rates your business is charged for energy will depend upon the size and type of your business, as well as the amount of energy you use and when and how you use it.
-The location of your business will also have an effect on the rates you pay.
+The rates your business is charged for energy will depend upon the size and type of your business, the amount of energy you use, and when and how you use it.
+The location of your business will also affect the rates you pay.

 Are energy prices still rising?

 After a steep increase in wholesale prices during December 2021, prices remained volatile across 2022 and into 2023.
-But since December 2022, the overall trend has been that prices are falling.
-There's no guarantee this will continue, so we'll keep monitoring the market to keep you up to date.
+But from December 2022, falling prices were the overall trend.
+This continued across 2023 but prices have been increasing steadily throughout 2024.

 The graphs below from Ofgem's wholesale market indicators show how volatile gas and electricity prices have been over the last few years.
 Although prices dropped across 2023 and are no longer as volatile, rates are still around double what they were in early 2021.

-Ofgem graph showing how gas prices have been very volatile.
-Sharply rising in 2022 before falling across 2023.
+Ofgem graph showing how gas prices have been very volatile and the price trends since 2021.

-Ofgem graph showing how electricity prices have been very volatile.
-Sharply rising in 2022 before falling across 2023.
+Ofgem graph showing how electricity prices have been very volatile and the price trends since 2021.

 Source - Ofgem and ICIS